Sweet Baby Lover

 Story is complex but it need not be complicated.
 And if you’ve ever felt ignorant about how to structure a story, that’s not a reflection of your intelligence.
 It just means you haven’t—yet—found a method that works for you.

-I believe the storywheel could be that method.
-If you’re a visual learner (as I am), I’m certain of it.
+I believe the Storywheel could be your method.
+If you’re a visual learner (as I am), I’m positive this 80+ page ebook will give you a fresh perspective.

 “Practical, visual and effective storytelling magic.” —Seth Godin